Vonage/vivid-3/libs/components/src/lib/split-button/README.md

 ```

 ## Accessibility

-- `aria-expanded` - When the menu is open, [aria-expanded](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) should be set to true, and when it is closed, it should be set to false.

-- `aria-haspopup` - Split button's [aria-haspopup](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-haspopup) is always set to "true".
-The menu must be set to the indicator of a split button.

 - `aria-label` - When icon-only button is used, an [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) should be provided to ensure that the user can understand the button's purpose.